Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Freewill and Destiny

 Astrology is not generally a way of foretelling inevitable fate (though it can be under some circumstances).
 Paracelsus, one of the world's greatest astrologers, remarked, quoting the ancients: "The stars incline; they do not compel" (Astra inclinant non necessistant).
 He meant that while planetary influences create the groundwork and basis for action in any set of circumstances, there is still the element of free will in us all.
-We become masters of our own destinies to the degree to which we are no longer subject to the mechanical influences of the conditioned world.
-We can use the techniques and insights of astrology to make sense of our connection with each other, with the universe at large, and with our own inner selves.
+We become masters of our own destinies to the degree to which we are no longer entirely subject to the mechanical influences of the conditioned world.
+We can use the techniques and insights of astrology to make sense of our connection with each other, with the universe at large, and with our own inner selves – to select a higher frequency channel, if you like.
+This is called living with intent.

 Astrologers, like all good scientists, must use their knowledge in combination with a developed intuition.
-A personal horoscope (birth-chart) does not so much reveal a clear fate as a set of probabilities, often operating on many levels simultaneously.
+The horoscope does not so much reveal a clear fate as a set of probabilities, often operating on many levels simultaneously.
 These can be reviewed via progressions and transits to the natal chart, along with other more arcane methods such as alfridaria, profection, dasha/bhukti periods and so on.
 There is much discussion among astrologers as to just how much free will we really do have, but that is a moot point.
 The astrologer must clarify these probabilities, karmic strands, or kleshas, and place them in perspective.
+The cosmic current is not random, and is not driven by chance.
+It is driven by intent.
+In order to turn fate into destiny, we need to understand the perspectives and possibilities inherent in our life-path, or indeed in the cosmic current of anything that has a beginning!

 |